 To request an interview with a Carnegie expert, please contact us by email or +32 2 209 29 93.

-The EU needs to restore its dwindling democratic legitimacy by offering solutions that feel relevant to people outside the Brussels bubble.
+The EU needs to restore its dwindling democratic legitimacy by offering solutions that feel relevant to citizens.

 Closing in on the first 100 days in office, Federica Mogherini embarked on her trip to the United States as the EU’s top diplomat.
 Her visit was an uneasy one due to one topic: Russia.

 You are leaving the Carnegie–Tsinghua Center for Global Policy's website and entering another Carnegie global site.